Pastor’s Corner: Be David, Not Michal

 Have you ever danced in worship?
 You probably know the story of David dancing with excitement as he carried the Ark of the Covenant to Jerusalem in 2 Samuel 6 (and 1 Chronicles 15 as well).
 David brought thirty thousand young men of Israel along with his men and went to Baalah (Kiriath Jearim) in Juda to bring up the ark of God.
 But this first attempt of David to carry the ark to Jerusalem turned into a disaster that resulted in Uzzah’s death.
 This was because David did not follow the Lord’s instruction to have the Levites carry the Ark of the Covenant on their shoulders (Num 4:15; 7:9), but instead transported the ark of God putting it on a cart, as the Philistines had done before (1 Sam 6:11).

 David was angry and afraid of God, and he did not want to bring up the ark to Jerusalem.
 So, he took the ark to the house of Obed-Edom, and it remained there for three months.
-Then the Lord blessed Obed-Edom and his entire household.
-This led David to realize “the sacredness of the law of God and the necessity of strict obedience,” and he hoped again “that the ark might bring a blessing to him and to his people” (PK 706).
+Then, the Lord blessed Obed-Edom and his entire household.
+This led David to realize “the sacredness of the law of God and the necessity of strict obedience,” and he hoped again “that the ark might bring a blessing to him and to his people” (Patriarchs and Prophets, 706).
 Now David took a closer look at God’s instruction and had the Levites carry the ark to Jerusalem.
 With fear, he watched as the men carrying the ark of the covenant took six steps, and then he sacrificed a bull and a fattened calf.
 Now joy had replaced his fear.
 He laid aside his royal garments and put on a linen ephod.
 He did not want to be a king before God but a mere worshipper confessing that only the Lord was to be adored.
 His joy and gratitude to God intensified, and he began to dance in the presence of the LORD God while many people were watching him.
 He did not care that he was a king.
 Rather he was thinking of God alone and exalting His name.

 Everyone was happy and thankful except one.
 It was Michal, the daughter of Saul.
 (Notice that in the narrative of 2 Samuel 6, she is consistently called “the daughter of Saul” in verses 16, 20, and 23, not as the wife of David.) “[W]hen she saw King David leaping and dancing before the LORD, she despised him in her heart” (v.
 17, NIV).
 When David came back to his family later, she said to him, “How the king of Israel has distinguished himself today, going around half-naked in full view of the slave girls of his servants as any vulgar fellow would!” (v.
 20).
 Michal could not understand David’s behavior at all.
 She was raised in the royal family.
 She must have valued the dignity and authority of royalty.
 Back then, dancing was reserved for women of low status.
 She could not accept that a king would remove his royal robes, wearing only a linen ephod, and even dance in front of many people as maids did.
 When she despised David, she dishonored the Lord as well.